Spring is here.

 The answer: God’s grace… and serious skills with preparation and logistics.

 When we head into a busy season, seven things really help things go smoothly.

 When Baby Mac was born, we sold our Ford Flex and got an Odyssey.
 A 2005 Odyssey with 140,000 miles on her.
 Talk about tried and true.
 And every time I get a “new” vehicle, I vow that I’ll keep it clean.
 (We won’t talk about how long I’m actually able to do that).

-We have a couple of collapsible storage bins from Target that we keep in the van.
+We have a couple of adorable collapsible storage bins we keep in the van.
 Whenever the bin is empty, we can collapse it and keep it put away.
-Almost all the time though, we have our seasonal needs stowed away.
+Almost all the time, we have our seasonal needs stowed away.
 During winter, we keep a hat, gloves, and coat in it.
 Now as we head into baseball season and long hours at the park, we keep sunscreen for everyone, specifically all my pasty babies and Mr. B.